expo/expo/docs/pages/clients/installation.md

 ### Add better error handlers

 Sometimes, for certain types of errors, we can provide more helpful error messages than the ones that ship by default with React Native.
-To turn this feature on you need to import `expo-dev-client` in your `index` file.
+To turn this feature on you need to import `expo-dev-client` in your `index` file (in the managed workflow, you need to add this import on top of the `App.{js|tsx}`).
 Make sure that the import statement is above of `import App from './App'`.

 ```js
 import 'expo-dev-client';
 ...
 import App from "./App";
 ```

+> Note: This will only affect application which uses modified index file.
+If you are loading multiple applications, you need to add this import statement to each of them.

 ## 4. Build and Install